 Instructions

-- Heat the milk, cream, 1/2 cup of sugar, and vanilla bean in a saucepan over medium heat, until warm and steaming, or about 170 degrees.
+- Heat milk and cream.
+In a saucepan over medium heat, combine the milk, cream, ½ cup of sugar, and vanilla bean.
+Heat until warm and steaming, around 170°F.

-- Meanwhile, whisk the egg yolks and remaining 1/4 cup of sugar until light yellow in color and well combined.
-(A hand mixer on low will work well.)
+- Mix eggs and sugar.
+In a separate bowl, whisk together the egg yolks and the remaining ¼ cup of sugar until they turn light yellow and blend well.
+You can use a hand mixer on low speed for this.

-- Temper the eggs by adding half of the warm milk mixture, a half cup at a time.
-Then add the egg mixture back into the saucepan with the rest of the milk and cream.
+- Temper the eggs.
+Slowly add half of the warm milk mixture to the egg mixture, a half cup at a time, whisking constantly to prevent the eggs from curdling.
+Then, pour the egg mixture back into the saucepan with the remaining milk and cream.

-- Heat the saucepan, which now contains all of the milk, cream, sugar, and eggs, over medium heat, stirring constantly, until it reaches 185 degrees.
-Do not boil.
-Once off the heat, add a pinch of salt, and the vanilla extract, if using.
+- Cook the custard.
+Cook the mixture over medium heat, stirring constantly, until it reaches 185°F. Be careful, don't let it boil.
+Take it off the heat, add a little salt, and mix in the vanilla extract if you're using it.

-- Strain the custard using cheesecloth or a stainer, then immediately place in the refrigerator to chill.
-Place the vanilla bean back in the custard.
-Chill for 4-24 hours, until very cold.
+- Strain and chill.
+Strain the custard through a cheesecloth or a fine-mesh strainer, then place the vanilla bean back in.
+Place it immediately in the refrigerator to chill for 4-24 hours, until very cold.

-- Freeze ice cream according to manufacturer's instructions.
-When it has reached the consistency of soft serve ice cream, place into loaf pan, cover with plastic wrap, and freeze until firm.
-Place jars of caramel and fudge in refrigerator to firm up as well.
+- Freeze the ice cream.
+Freeze the custard according to your ice cream maker's instructions.
+When it reaches the consistency of soft serve, transfer it to a loaf pan, cover with plastic wrap, and place in the freezer until firm.
+Also, refrigerate the caramel and fudge sauces to firm up.

 Notes